 The Chantry School is a mixed Academy for pupils aged 11-16.
 It is situated in the village of Martley, in rural Worcestershire, seven-and-a-half miles west of Worcester, nestling amongst the hills of Abberley and Woodbury to the north with The Malvern Hills to the south.
 There are currently 765 pupils on roll with an intake of 175 pupils in Y7.
 The school has recently expanded to accommodate the population growth in the surrounding area.
 We have completed a £2.25m building programme to support this development, comprising new maths accommodation, science facilities, a humanities block and dining space.
 We have also opened a new Learning Support area to provide a purpose built base for pupils who require extra support.

 The Chantry School serves a wide rural catchment area including the villages of Abberley, Astley, Broadheath, Broadwas, Clifton-on-Teme, Great Witley, Grimley & Holt, Hallow, Martley and touching the western suburbs of the city of Worcester.
 We have a strong partnership with our local primary schools, with nearly all pupils in those schools regularly visiting the site to take part in competitive sports events against other primaries.

 The school had an Ofsted inspection in 2009 and achieved an overall ‘outstanding’ grade.
 We have been visited by Ofsted most recently in 2015 for a ‘good practice’ visit to focus on our work with disadvantaged pupils.
 The standards of teaching are high and relationships between staff and pupils are continually good.
-In Summer 2018 76% of our pupils achieved level 4 and above in maths and English, and 50% at L5+ placing us once again amongst the best in the county.
-Provisional ‘Progress 8’ data (+0.22) shows the score adds significant value to its learners.
+In Summer 2019 74% of our pupils achieved level 4 and above in maths and English, and 47% at L5+ placing us once again well ahead of national figures.
+‘Progress 8’ data (+0.23) shows the score adds significant value to its learners, and the DfE classify the school as delivering ‘above average’ progress.
 Standards of behaviour, led by high expectations and clear systems, in and out of class are outstanding.
 Visitors to the school often comment on the purposeful and calm atmosphere in lessons and positive relationships between staff and pupils.